 Guest feedback from 2024 Tour

-Some of the 2024 highlights included:
+Some of the 2026 highlights will be:

-The staggering beauty of Kaieteur Falls in Guyana, a natural wonder unlike any other.
+Discovering the staggering beauty of Kaieteur Falls in Guyana, a natural wonder unlike any other.

 A stay at the community-run Rewa Ecolodge, showcasing the serene Rupununi region.